 The ratio suffers from the following flaws:

-- It includes items that do not relate to the core operations of the business, such as interest income and expense.
+- It includes items that do not relate to the core operations of the business, such as interest income and interest expense.
 For example, a financing gain could mask an operating loss.

 - It does necessarily match cash flows, since a variety of accruals required under accrual accounting can cause major divergences between profit or loss figures and cash flows.